Quezler/glutenfree/mods_2.0/069_magic-huts/README.md

 and just like the 1.1 version beacons are supported for the simple fact that the math of how to share them would be too hard to calculate.

 - this mod uses MIT licenced content from [Factorissimo 3](https://mods.factorio.com/mod/factorissimo-2-notnotmelon) by various authors.

+Release notice: 1.0.0 does not support fluids yet so barrel them, some bugs / crashes / exploits are to be expected, preview build.